Marangattupilly

-Marangattupilly is a small village and headquarters of Marangattupally Grama Panchayat in Kottayam district, Kerala, India.
+Marangattupilly is a small village in Kottayam district in the state of Kerala, India.

 Economy

 It is a trading center of natural rubber and majority of people are engaged in rubber cultivation.

 Panchayath

 Marangattupilly Gramapanchayath in Meenachil Thaluk consists of Kurichithanam, Elackad (Part), Monipally(Part) revenue villages, with a Population of 21219 and area of 37.58 km2 divided into 14 wards.
 Established on 1953, this was initially called Elakkad Panchayath.

 Labour India

 The head office of Labour India Publications, with an educational research and development center and publishing company, and its Labour India Gurukulam Public School are operating from this small village.
-The managing director of Labour India Santhosh George Kulangara, is the first Indian space tourist and the host of Sancharam also belongs to this village.
+The managing director of Labour India and the host of Sancharam Santhosh George Kulangara also belongs to this village.

 Nearest towns

 The nearest towns to Marangattupilly are Pala, Uzhavoor and Kuravilangad, and nearest villages are Kadaplamattom, vayala, Mannakkanad, kurichithanam and Andoor.